tcollyer1/cmd-stealth-game/README.md

 # CMD Stealth
 ## Overview
 CMD Stealth is a command line game written in C++, using Visual Studio 2019 (& 2022) and Windows 10 (64-bit).
 It's designed to be a top-down stealth game where you, the player, must navigate around the map and attempt to pickpocket enemies in search of the key to the treasure.
-Once the treasure has been opened and obtained, the player may seek the exit and leave the level.
+The treasure will be hidden to you at first, and marked as soon as you've found it.
+Once the treasure has been located, opened and obtained with the key, the player may seek the exit and leave the level.
 The player must navigate their way around the map and around enemies without alerting them too much - should the game's detection meter fill up, it's game over for the player.

 Gold can optionally be collected along the way - and each game is timed to encourage the player to beat the level as quickly as possible.
 These two things in conjunction will increase the player's score, which they can attempt to beat each time.